LCSW vs. Psychologist: Key Differences Explained

 The Experience and Exams Required to Become a Psychologist

-An LCSW is a licensed position, whereas psychologist can describe anyone in the field, whether they need a license to practice or not.
-The licensure process for clinical psychologists is very similar to what is LCSW-required, however.
+An LCSW is a licensed position, whereas a psychologist can describe anyone in the field, whether they need a license to practice or not.
+The licensure process for clinical psychologists is very similar to what the LCSW requires.

 Post-Graduate Field Experience Hones Clinical Psychologist Skills for Licensure